Mexican stoneroller: Distribution

-The Mexican stoneroller has been found as far as south as the Rio Yaqui drainage in Mexico and in tributaries of the Rio Grande near the Big Bend region of Texas.
+The Mexican stoneroller has been found as far as south as the Rio Yaqui drainage in Mexico and tributaries of the Rio Grande near the Big Bend region of Texas.
 The habitat of the Mexican stoneroller ranges in elevation between 2600 and 6500 feet.

 Habitat

 The Mexican stoneroller prefers shallow waters near gravel and stone substrates, and larger adults can be found in sandy-bottomed streams.
 They will use under-covered banks to protect themselves from predators and humans.
 The biotic community of the fish is primarily the Montane Conifer Forest in the Chiricahua Mountains.
 They are restricted to higher elevations because of their restricted diet of detritus and algae that thrive in colder waters.
 Aquatic insects are also part of the fish's diet, if these primary sources are not available due to droughts.

 Reproduction

 Very few studies of the reproduction of this species have been conducted, leaving a limited amount of information about their patterns.
-This species is capable of changing the colors on their fins during breeding.
+This species is capable of changing the colors on its fins during breeding.
 The color changes are more dramatic in males, due to sexual selection and female mate choice.
 The winter and late spring months seem to be the primary times in which the bulk of spawning occurs.
 Mexican stonerollers use their tubercles as weapons during male-to-male competition, and also to stimulate and attract females.
-The name stoneroller was given to the genus because males excavate breeding areas by rolling stones with their heads to invite the female.
+The name stoneroller was given to the genus because males excavate breeding areas by rolling stones with their heads to invite the females.
 This also helps males defend against their rivals.